fbpx

 1. Shower with the door open

 If you have the privilege of living by yourself or having an all-ensuite bedroom, then showering with an open door is a great way to make your house warmer.
 This will allow warm air to travel through your room or to the entire house.
-If you don’t mind doing it you can also boil water, put it in a bucket/bowls and let the steam warm up your sitting room.
+If you don’t mind doing it you can also boil water, put it in a bucket/bowl and let the steam warm up your sitting room.
 This is the best time to use aromatic oils so that not only is there warmth but also a relaxing scent.
 10 Essential Oils That Are Good For Your Health And Wellbeing

 6. Invest in a heater